bitcubix/cubixos/README.md

 <!-- about the project -->
 ## About The Project

-This Project is meant to be a collection of useful script and tutorial around archlinux (and in general linux).
-Its conetent is created by side over time using linux every day.
+This Project is meant to be a collection of useful scripts and tutorials around archlinux (and in general linux).
+Its content is created by side over time using linux every day.

 <!-- parts -->
 ### Parts